 You can sell a property that has been damaged by fire but there are several things you need to know first.
-Knowing how to go about this is important and it’s a process that many people don’t know how to navigate.
+As Haas Management Team says, knowing how to go about this is important and it’s a process that many people don’t know how to navigate.
 Be sure to follow these steps for the best possible outcomes.

 Know Who and Where The Buyers Are